Financial planning tools and services to put you on the path to the future you want

 If you withdraw money from a tax advantaged account before you are 59 1/2, then you will usually have to pay a 10% penalty in addition to the income taxes you owe.

 This does not mean that you can’t convert the money, you just need to do the right kind of paperwork to transfer your funds from a traditional account to a Roth account.
+The process usually involves you opening a Roth account and then asking the institution where the account is held to do the paperwork involved with the conversion.

 You also want to make sure that your tax strategy is part of your overall retirement plan.
 NewRetirement Planner is a rich and detailed tool that addresses many different aspects of personal finance, including taxes.